Human vs. Non-Human Identity: The Key Differentiators

 This expanding attack surface demands a dedicated approach to secret detection.
 Hardcoded API keys, long-lived service account credentials, and mismanaged tokens are among the most common sources of breaches, yet they often go unnoticed until it’s too late.
 Consider these risks:

-The average enterprise has thousands of exposed credentials lurking in its code repositories.
+-Over 6 million secrets leak on GitHub annually.-The average enterprise has thousands of exposed credentials lurking in its code repositories.-85% of breaches involving non-human identities originate from leaked secrets.

 Without continuous, proactive secret detection, organizations risk silent but devastating compromises.
 Modern security solutions, like Cremit, integrate automated scanning across development environments, collaboration tools, and runtime systems to identify and remediate exposures before attackers exploit them.